operasoftware/devopera/articles/_posts/2006-11-02-efficient-javascript.md

 ### Document tree modification {#modifyingtree}

 Document tree modification _will_ trigger reflow.
 Adding new elements to the DOM, changing the value of text nodes, or changing various attributes will all be enough to cause a reflow.
 Making several changes one after the other, may trigger more than one reflow, so in general, it is best to make multiple changes in a non-displayed DOM tree fragment.
-The changes can then be made to the live document's DOM in one single operation:
+The changes can then be made to the live document’s DOM in one single operation:

 	var docFragm = document.createDocumentFragment();
 	var elem, contents;